 After you have finished this, write this at the bottom with your signature and the date:

-Fold up this piece of paper and put it in your wallet where you can always see and carry it with you.
+Fold up the paper and put it in your wallet.
+Take it with you everywhere and look at it when you need a little reminder.
 Remember this checklist as you go through your holidays.
-By accomplishing these goals during the season, it is a true testament that you can have your cake and eat it too.
+By accomplishing these goals during the season, it's a true testament that you can have your cake and eat it too.

 Happy Holidays!
 Xo, Kit